Yandex Cloud

 Delete the resources you createdDelete the resources you created

 Some resources are not free of charge.
-To avoid paying for them, delete the resources you no longer need:
+Delete the resources you no longer need to avoid paying for them:

-• Delete the virtual machine.
+• Delete the VM.

 • Delete the Managed Service for Apache Kafka® cluster.